MarTech Meaning- What is MarTech & Why Is It Important

 The Inception and Current State of the MarTech Industry

-Over the last few decades, martech has achieved significant milestones.
+Over the last few decades, MarTech has achieved significant milestones.
 In the 1980s, database marketing systems were introduced, enabling the storage of customer information.
 And that’s happened as customer bases grew, and businesses struggled to keep track of customer details manually.

 But while database marketing systems provided a foundation for storing customer data, the next step was to leverage this information to build stronger customer relationships.
 This is where customer relationship management (CRM) systems came into play.